blankyblank/efinder/README.md

 Default with no options it will emerge packages, with -d it will deselect them.

 You can use tab to select multiple, then press enter.
+To exit without selecting anything to emerge, or deselect press Escape.

 Toggle the preview window with alt-p.
 Toggle the preview window position with alt-space.